Power & Privilege

 Focus: Privilege (and bias) training course

-Testimonial: "I had the privilege of participating in Breakfast Culture’s “We All Benefit from Privilege” Webinar, lead by Jefferson.
+Testimonial: "I had the privilege of participating in Breakfast Culture’s “Power & Privilege” Webinar, led by Jefferson.
 It was an engaging and eye-opening session which my entire company thoroughly enjoyed.
 The session broke out into Zoom meetings rooms and had some wonderful group exercises which brought out emotions, self reflection and personally helped me understand my own privileges as a cisgender, heterosexual, mixed race Caribbean woman.
 Following the session, I am working on being comfortable just being myself and not feeling the need to change my speech, appearance or mannerisms to gain credibility.
-My colleagues are also self reflecting and making an effort to strengthen their allyship.
+My colleagues are also self-reflecting and making an effort to strengthen their allyship.
 The session was fun, interactive and life-changing, and I hope my company continues to do more work with Jefferson.
 I know I will recommend Breakfast Culture to everyone." - Candice